-State Capitol tour for another day.
+Save Michigan’s State Capitol tour for another day.
 Instead, head to Old Town, the site of Lansing’s original Grand River settlement.
 The mid-19th-century town flourishes today as a commercial district home to art galleries and independently-owned restaurants, antique shops and live music.
-Can’t-miss shops include Great Lakes Art and Gifts and Lamb’s Gate Antiques.
-For meals and drinks, check out MEAT Southern BBQ Carnivore Cuisine and Ozone’s Brewhouse.
+Can’t-miss shops include Great Lakes Art and Gifts, and for food and drinks check out MEAT Southern BBQ and Ozone’s Brewhouse.

 Michigan’s Upper Peninsula isn’t the only place you’ll find Instagram-worthy waterfalls.
 Head to the Ocqueoc Falls, 40 miles down the Lake Huron shore from Cheboygan, for a northern Michigan getaway and a view of the largest falls in the Lower Peninsula.
 Hikers and bikers can explore the state forest along a network of trails and wrap up the day around the campfire.
 Campsites are first come, first served.

 Designed by architectural mastermind Frank Lloyd Wright, the Meyer May House was commissioned by Grand Rapids-based clothier Meyer S. May in 1908 and ranks as the most completely restored of Wright’s buildings.
 The prairie-style home with its strong horizontal rooflines, honey-colored woodwork and geometrical stained glass windows sits tucked within Grand Rapids’ historic Heritage Hill Historic District, a neighborhood known for its stunning residential architecture.
 The Steelcase Corporation, which restored and also owns the house, offers free tours that include a film documenting the restoration project.